 Park District employees are paid every other Thursday Friday for the two week (14 day) period which ends at midnight the preceding Sunday.
 If payday is a Park District-recognized holiday, employees will be paid on the preceding working day.
 Your paycheck may not be given to anyone other than you without your written consent.
-If someone else must pick up your paycheck, please
+If someone else must pick up your paycheck, please make arrangements with Payrollthe Finance Department.
+If you terminate your employment in the middle of a pay period, you will be paid for the actual hours you worked.

 Employees may be paid by check, payroll card or through direct deposit of funds to either a savings or checking account at their bank of choice (providing the bank has direct deposit capability).
-To activate direct deposit, a Direct Deposit Authorization form may be obtained from the Human Resources ManagerDepartment.
+To activate direct deposit, a Direct Deposit Authorization form may be obtained from the Human Resources Manager Department.
 The completed form must be returned with proof of routing and account numbers to Payroll such as a voided check.
 Due to banking requirements, it may take several weeks for activation of the Direct Deposit.

-The Accounting Department will supply information to all employees who choose to be paid by payroll card.
-The information will include who to call iIn the event of a lost paycheckpayroll card, any applicable fees and how to withdrawal funds, how to obtain your balance, and how to obtain a transaction request.. the Payroll Office must be notified in writing as soon as possible before a replacement check can be issued.
+The Finance Department will supply information to all employees who choose to be paid by payroll card.
+The information will include who to call iIn the event of a lost paycheckpayroll card, any applicable fees, and how to withdrawal funds, how to obtain your balance, and how to obtain a transaction request. the Payroll Office must be notified in writing as soon as possible before a replacement check can be issued.
 In the event the lost paycheck is recovered and the Park District identifies the endorsement as that of the employee, the employee must remit the amount of the replacement check to the Park District within 24 hours of the time it is demanded.
 The employee will be asked to pay a stop payment fee for a lost check.
 The lost check will be replaced within 14 days.